MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdicallclassinstaller.md

 The function returns <b>TRUE</b> if it is successful.
 Otherwise, it returns <b>FALSE</b> and the logged error can be retrieved by making a call to <a href="http://go.microsoft.com/fwlink/p/?linkid=169416">GetLastError</a>.

+When GetLastError returns <b>ERROR_IN_WOW64</b>, this means that the calling application is a 32-bit application attempting to execute in a 64-bit environment, which is not allowed.

 ## -remarks